How to Keep Squirrels Out of the Garden

 • Bulbs that squirrels (and other rodents) do not like include daffodils, fritillaria, snowdrops (Galanthus), grape hyacinths (Muscari), and ornamental alliums.
 Rabbits and deer also dislike these flowers because of their unpalatable taste and fragrant odor.
 You can also try these flowers in pots, planters, and containers.
 Check out our list of rodent-proof bulbs

 • Gardeners lay down chicken wire if they’re planting many bulbs.
-Look for one-inch mesh and place below and on top of the bulbs.
+Look for a one-inch mesh and place it below and on top of the bulbs.
 The plants can grow through the wires, but the squirrels can’t get to the bulbs.

 • Don’t advertise your newly dug bulbs by leaving papery bits of bulb debris in or on the soil.
 Clean up your act, or better still, try not to lay your bulbs on the ground while you dig the holes to plant them—squirrels will smell their favorite and scamper over.